-Add group: Click to create a new group of existing contacts.
++ Add group: Click to create a new group of existing contacts.

-- Name: Enter a name for the group. - VAPIX contacts: Select the VAPIX contacts you want to include in the group.
-The list include contacts that you have created on the Contacts tab.
+- Name: Enter a name for the group.

+- Recipients: Select recipients for the group.

-The context menu contains: Edit group: Edit the group's properties.
-Delete group: Delete the group.
+- The context menu contains:

+- Edit group: Edit the group's properties.

+- Delete group: Delete the group.